KrekkieD/pretend-cdn/readme.md

 ## Example use case

 You provide translations to your frontend app using a request on `/i18n.json`.
-The contents of the file may change at any given time, as your copy writer works round the clock and is never happy.
+The contents of the file may change at any given time, as your copy writer works round the clock and is never satisfied.

 A request to your server and rendering the file takes up to 2 seconds per hit, people are not happy.
-Setting cache expiry headers improves page load times but still requires every visitor to hit the server for every first request -- the page that needs to load fastest.
+Setting cache expiry headers improves page load times but still requires every visitor to fetch the source from the server once when opening the homepage -- the page that needs to load fastest.
 You decide to cache the file on CDN.

-Your theory is that a 5 minute cache would be ideal, the copy writer has a short wait and most requests can hit the CDN instead of the server.
+Your theory is that a 5 minute cache would be ideal, the copy writer will experience a short delay but most requests can hit the CDN instead of the server.
 You configure Pretend-cdn to serve 5 cached requests for every request forwarded to the main server:

 ```
 {